piscolomo/crows/README.md

 To make the Scope class works:
 - You need to create it nested in your Crow class.
 - In its `initialize` the class Scope receive as first argument the `current_user`(similar as works the Crow classes) and as second argument the scope(a class name) that you'll pass later to the `authorize` method
-- And you need to declare the `resolve` method, which should check the authorization and return something that can be iterated(that's why is called scope, isn't it?)
+- And you need to declare the `resolve` method, which should check the authorization and return something that can be iterated(that is the reason why it is called scope, isn't it?)

 Now, you can use your scopes like this: